uri-library-data-services/iassist-preview/content/blog/challenge-rescuing-data-lessons-and-thoughts.md

 mappings and organizational decisions can be related back to original checksums of individual, atomic, files.
-File checksums would be unique identifiers in such a datastore, and given a checksum, this service would display \"claims\" about institutions that hold the corresponding file, and the context in which that file is accessible.
+File checksums would be unique identifiers in such a datastore, and given a checksum, this service would display "claims" about institutions that hold the corresponding file, and the context in which that file is accessible.

 Consider this as an example: